Preview

 Training Contents

-TOPIC 1.
+MODULE 1.
 Basic digital literacy skills

 1. Introduction of the session: duration, objectives, content, and methodology